-Credential Recognition: A decision made by an institution to recognize the validity of a credential earned in a country other than the U.S. to meet requirements for admission, licensing, or employment.
+Credential Recognition: A decision made by an institution to recognize the validity of a credential earned in a country other than Canada to meet requirements for admission, licensing, or employment.

-Recognized Institution: The status of a nationally-recognized institution or program in another country that is comparable to that of a recognized institution in the U.S.
+Recognized Institution: The status of a nationally-recognized institution or program in another country that is comparable to that of a recognized institution in Canada.